 - Crystal Spires and Togas

 - Dying Race: Due to the Last Great Time War, the Time Lord race was rendered functionally extinct.
-Only the Doctor and Jenny are currently still alive, River is dead (sort of) and the Master's current status is still unknown?
-As for the Doctor's own family, he claims they are now deceased, but we still don't know precisely what happened to Susan after she was dropped off on Earth by the First Doctor?
+Only the Doctor and Jenny are currently still alive, River is dead (sort of) and the Master's current status is still unknown.
+As for the Doctor's own family, he claims they are now deceased, but we still don't know precisely what happened to Susan after she was dropped off on Earth by the First Doctornote

 - In "The Day of the Doctor", the timeline is altered by the combined efforts of thirteen incarnations of the Doctor.
 This lead to the entire population of Gallifrey being saved and shunted into a pocket universe.
 Gallifrey Falls No More!

 - Face-Heel Turn: Between "The Trial of a Time Lord" and the Time War scenes of "The End of Time", the Time Lords become Knights Templar in the Time War against the Daleks.